The Structural Electron Microscopy Facility at BUSM

 Electron Cryo-Microscopy and 3D Image Reconstruction

-We redesigned our EM suite to house a Tecnai F20 microscope, that allows us to image frozen biological specimens at ~5-10Å.
+Our EM suite houses a Tecnai F20 microscope and a CM12, that allow us to image frozen biological specimens at ~5-10Å.

-The Tecnai F20 complements our cryo-CM12, which is equipped with low dose kit, 2 Gatan cold holders, computerized Specimen Relocation System (SRS) and Dr. I. Tews dynamic defocus spot scan package (see image above).
-The CM12 is currently in a dry room environment that minimizes contamination problems with frozen specimens.
-The microscopes are situated in adjacent rooms located on the first floor (on bedrock) of the 17 year old Center for Advanced Medical Research building.
+Both instruments are currently in a dry room environment that minimizes contamination problems with frozen specimens.
+The microscopes are situated in adjacent rooms located on the first floor (on bedrock) of the Center for Advanced Medical Research building.

-The newly renovated microscope suite is comprised of 7 rooms, including two microscope rooms, adjoining darkroom and inner prep room that are climate-controlled with a Harris dry-room conditioning system.
-The inner prep room contains a custom built plunge freezing device (see image above).
+An inner prep room is also climate-controlled with the Harris dry-room conditioning system.
+The inner prep room contains a Vitrobot freezing robot (see image above) and a custom built plunge freezing device.
 Two additional custom plunge freezers are located in a cold room.
-The EM suite also houses an outer prep room with Gatan pumping station, dual glow discharge unit and carbon shadower, equipped with a stage for rotary metal shadowing.
-A computing room will also be housed within the EM suite.
-Finally, a custom-built vertical optical diffractometer and Eikonics scanner are located within a separate room on the same floor as the microscopes.
-We plan in the near future to purchase a Zeiss SCAI scanner, but currently have access to a SCAI purchased by Dr. T. Rapoport with HHMI support and located at Harvard Medical School in the EM group of Dr. T. Walz.
-Day to day operations of the EM facility are overseen by D. Gantz, who has over 20 years of experience in microscopy.
-He also runs a separate histology laboratory on the 3rd floor that houses ultra microtomes for both plastic and frozen sections.
+The EM suite also houses an outer prep room with Gatan pumping station, a Pelco EZ GlowDischarge unit, a dual glow discharge unit, and carbon shadower, equipped with a stage for rotary metal shadowing.
+A computing room is also housed within the EM suite..
+Day to day operations of the EM facility are overseen by D. Gantz, who has over 25 years of experience in microscopy.
+He also runs a separate histology laboratory on the 3rd floor for fixation and embedding of specimens.

 Computing Facilities for the Structural EM Group

-The EM Structural group has an extensive array of computers that are networked within the Department of Physiology and Biophysics with internet access maintained by BUSM.
-The user group currently has numerous SGIs (an octane with dual processors, an O2 and 4 Indigo workstations).
-In addition, two 450Mhz alpha workstations are currently used (1 under DEC Unix and 1 under VMS).
-The group also carries out large scale single particle processing jobs on an 8 processor (250Mhz/processor) SGI Origin server with 1.4 Terrabytes of diskspace.
-In addition, we have access to the BU Super Computing Facility (~192 processors in two SGI machines).
-Finally, the Akey and Bullitt laboratories each have PCs with scanners and color printers for graphics work.
+The EM Structural group has an extensive array of computers that are networked within the Department of Physiology & Biophysics with internet access maintained by BUSM.
+The group also carries out large scale single particle processing jobs on a GPU cluster.
+In addition, we have access to the BU Super Computing Facility

 The Greater Boston Area Structural EM Community

 The Structural EM groups at Boston University School of Medicine (comprised of Drs.
-C. Akey, E. Bullitt and W. Lehman) are part of a larger group within the greater Boston area that contains 7 laboratories (see below).
+C. Akey, E. Bullitt and W. Lehman) are part of a larger group within the greater Boston area: